maxmekiska/arguing_predictors/documentation/docs/individual.md

 	self.model.compile(optimizer='adam', loss='mean_squared_error', metrics=['mean_squared_error'])
 ```

-A possible new architecture might be based on the CNN-LSTM strucutre shown in the above.
-For example, by substituting the first LSTM layer with a bidierectional LSTM layer a new architecture is created.
+A possible new architecture might be based on the CNN-LSTM structure shown in the above.
+For example, by substituting the first LSTM layer with a bidirectional LSTM layer a new architecture is created.

 ```python3
 def create_cnnbilstm(self):